compbiozurich/UZH-BIO392/course-results/2023/Meret Altorfer /altorfer_meret_paper_reading_day2.md

 **Chromosome CNA visualisation**: This visualization shows the distribution of CNAs across different chromosomes.
 Amplifications and deletions are usually represented using different colors eg. yellow and blue.
 And there is also the option to zoom in on certain chromosomes for viszualizing CNAs at a specific chromosomal location (e.g. q and p arms)
 <img width="982" alt="Bildschirmfoto 2023-10-09 um 15 50 49" src="https://github.com/compbiozurich/UZH-BIO392/assets/145456627/0fde5d41-1001-4764-add1-598194ba0477">

-## What do you thinkg should be improved in progenetix?
+## What do you think should be improved in progenetix?
-- user interface
-- technically the query interface for retrieval of sample specific data is built on top of a forwardlooking implementation of the GA4 Beacon API with features from the upcomin version 2 of this standard
-- info.progenetix.org
+- Generally to make the interface more userfriendly, it would be useful to have tutorial how to use the website (for example with videos)
+- make sure that there is as much as possible data available